 As with other cryptocurrencies, Litecoin has the Litecoin Foundation.
 This is a non-profit association whose mission is to spread the blockchain technology, the use and the possibilities of the cryptocurrency.
 In addition to fulfilling functions to help finance and advertise projects based on this cryptocurrency.

 One of these projects was LitePay, It was being promoted by the Litecoin Foundation, with a wide dissemination in the media and social networks, in addition to providing significant financial support.
 However, LitePay and its CEO, Kaith Asare, they were involved in a painful scam event that was harshly attacked and criticized on social media.
 This led the Foundation not to give more money for this project and that it will no longer have this solution specially developed for payments.
 In a statement from the Foundation they expressed the following:

 We are disappointed that this saga ended this way and we apologize for not doing everything that may have previously discovered these issues.
 We are currently working hard to improve our practices and ensure that this does not happen again.
 Litecoin has been doing perfectly fine before LitePay's promise and will continue to do so.
 The ecosystem is much larger than a single company and is continually growing with the support of many other companies with market-ready products that join the space and reach their goals, making it easier for the world to use Litecoin.

-[click_to_tweet tweet = "If you want to start to know what Litecoin is and what are the main elements of its world, I recommend this article:" quote = "If you want to start knowing what Litecoin is and what are the main elements of its world, I recommend this article "]
+[click_to_tweet tweet=”If you want to start knowing What is it Litecoin and what are the main elements of its world, I recommend this article:” quote=”If you want to start knowing what Litecoin is and what are the main elements of its world, I recommend this article”]

 Litecoin latest relevant milestones